hzwer/Practical-RIFE/README.md

 Provide models with lower calculation consumption

 ## Report Bad Cases
-Please take a screenshot of your original video clip and share it with us via Github issue and Google Drive.
+Please share your original video clip with us via Github issue and Google Drive.
 We may add it to our test set so that it is likely to be improved in later versions.
 It will be beneficial to attach a screenshot of the model's effect on the issue.

 ## Usage